wilko2587/Riley2/PROTOCOL.md

   • Add `[COP]` and `[GPT]` comments for clarity
 → proceed to [F2.9]

-[F2.9] Commit and push the code change to the branch
+[F2.9] Commit and push the code change to the branch *** REQUIRED STEP ***
 → Add: `[COP] issue: #shorttag`
 → Add: `[COP] committed [x], pushed [x]`
+→ Both commit AND push must be completed - local commits only are insufficient
 → proceed to [F2.10]

 [F2.10] Remove the amber highlight from the task line